ordina-jworks/ordina-jworks.github.io/_posts/2022-02-14-postgres-ai.md

 This phase is called the logical dump in the [DLE documentation](https://postgres.ai/docs/reference-guides/database-lab-engine-configuration-reference#job-logicaldump){:target="_blank" rel="noopener noreferrer"}.
 This dump is `restored` onto a local PostgreSQL install and from there clone could be created.
 This is called the logical restore phase in the [documentation](https://postgres.ai/docs/reference-guides/database-lab-engine-configuration-reference#job-logicalrestore){:target="_blank" rel="noopener noreferrer"}.
-After this has been completed a ZFS snapshot will be created for the database which is used later for creating clones.
+After the dump has been completed a ZFS snapshot will be created for the database which is used later for creating clones.
 This last phase is called [logical snapshot](https://postgres.ai/docs/reference-guides/database-lab-engine-configuration-reference#job-logicalsnapshot){:target="_blank" rel="noopener noreferrer"}.

 After the initial copy has been created, in whichever mode, clones can be created.